pryv/dev-site/source/getting-started.md

 In a previous [section](#obtain-an-access-token), we generated a token to be able to give access to Pryv.io user account to an app or a trusted third party of our choice.
 This token represents the access your application has to a user account; it only expires when the user retracts his consent.
 This token should be stored permanently and securely in your application.

-Pryv.io enables you to define different accesses with different levels of permissions for third-parties to interact with your data, or only particular folders of your data.
+Pryv.io enables you to define accesses with different levels of permissions for third-parties to interact with your data, or only particular folders of your data.

 Let's imagine that our athlete wants to share pictures of his meals with his nutritionist Bob, and enable his doctor Tom to check the evolution of his blood oxygenation.

-To do so, he needs to give permission to his nutritionist Bob to "manage" the stream `FoodA` on which the pictures of his meals are uploaded.
+To do so, he needs to give permission to his nutritionist Bob to "contribute" to the stream `FoodA` on which the pictures of his meals are uploaded.
 The level "contribute" will enable Bob to not only view the pictures, but also add his comments as new events in the stream `nutritionApp`.

 ![Access distribution for Bob](/assets/images/getting-started/access_bob.png)